mhems/website/cs140s17/pitfalls/exceptions.md

     try {
         // method logic ...
     } catch (NullPointerException e) {
-        throw NoPasswordGivenException("You must give a password");
+        throw new NoPasswordGivenException("You must give a password");
     }
 }
 ```